Las Cruces Police Department: Notable events

 In February 2020, officer Christopher Smelser killed Antonio Valenzuela during an arrest after a traffic stop.
 Valenzuela ran from police, who attempted to tase him, eventually subduing Valenzuela on the ground.
 In a video of the incident, Smelser told Valenzuela, "I'm going to fucking choke you out, bro", and Valenzuela was heard gasping for air.
 The autopsy ruled that Valenzuela died of "asphyxia injuries due to physical restraint", with the department's police chief stating that Smelser had used a "vascular neck restraint".
 The autopsy also stated that methamphetamines consumed by Valenzuela also "significantly" contributed to his death.

 After the police officer was charged with murder, he was fired.
 The city agreed to pay over six million dollars to settle the civil side of the matter.

-On February 11, 2024, the LCPD suffered their first officer killed in the line of duty when patrol officer Jonah Hernandez, badge #989, was brutally and fatally stabbed by Armando "AJ" Silva, a suspect with a criminal record and mental health problems, who was then in turn shot and killed by an armed civilian, Issiah Astorga, when he tried to attack Astorga and his girlfriend, Araceli, who was actually Silva's cousin.
+On February 11, 2024, the LCPD suffered their first officer killed in the line of duty when patrol officer Jonah Hernandez was fatally stabbed by Armando "AJ" Silva, a suspect with a criminal record and mental health problems.
+Silva then tried to attack his cousin Araceli and her boyfriend Issiah Astorga, who were on the scene.
+Astorga fatally shot Silva in self-defense.
+The Doña Ana County District Attorney and Assistant District Attorney refused to press charges against Astorga, ruling his killing of Silva as justifiable homicide.
+Jonah was laid to rest in his hometown of El Paso.